-There's nothing wrong with aiming high, but if you've no previous experience, it's pointless starting your job search by applying for senior roles.
+There's nothing wrong with aiming high, but if you've no previous experience starting your job search by applying for senior roles is pointless.
 Be realistic and instead target entry-level or junior jobs and be prepared to start at the bottom and work your way up.

 Speculative applications are also a useful tool.
 While the majority of advertised vacancies require some form of previous experience, who's to say you can't create your own vacancy by applying speculatively?

 'Being proactive is critical,' adds Darius.
 'Use LinkedIn to approach companies.
 Also, send letters and pick up the phone.
 Being one step ahead gives you a competitive advantage.'